ihouwat/pygame-learning/005_same_again/README.md

 ## Introduction
 **Same Again!** is a matching and language skills game for my kiddo.
 When she loves something, she'll keep asking for it, 'same again! same again!' :)

-The goal us to teach kiddo to match an item against four options.
+The goal is to teach kiddo to match an item against four options.
 The item to be matched is an image.
 As the game becomes more difficult, the item is a spoken word that represents the correct image.
 The language is selected when we first start the game, and is one of English, Arabic, Portuguese, or French.

 ## Levels
 Progress to the next level by getting 5 answers correct.